Homer's Barbershop Quartet: Plot

-Back home from the swap meet, Homer goes through the Be-Sharps' merchandise, including lunch boxes, mugs, and posters, as well as their second album, Bigger than Jesus.
-Bart wonders how it all went wrong, and Homer tells the end of the story.
+In the present, Homer looks through a box of Be Sharps merchandise, including lunch boxes, mugs, and posters, as well as their second album, Bigger than Jesus.
+Bart and Lisa ask why the band is not popular anymore, and Homer tells the end of the story.

-While the Be Sharps grew in fame, Marge had trouble raising the kids alone, building a replica of Homer using a tape recorder and several household items.
-Creative disputes arose within the group when Barney began dating a Japanese conceptual artist who monopolized his time and drove them away from their barbershop roots.
-Eventually, an issue of Us magazine's "What's Hot and What's Not" noted that the band was "not"; the Be Sharps split up.
-Skinner returned to Springfield Elementary School, Apu returned to his "honest work" at the Kwik-E-Mart, Barney took his girlfriend to Moe's, and Homer returned to the Springfield Nuclear Power Plant, where his position had temporarily been covered by a chicken.
+Creative disputes arise within the group when Barney begins dating a Japanese conceptual artist who monopolizes his time and drives the Be Sharps away from their barbershop roots.
+Eventually, an issue of Us magazine's "What's Hot and What's Not" notes that the band is "not"; the Be Sharps split up.
+Skinner resumes his position as principal of Springfield Elementary School, Apu returns to his job at the Kwik-E-Mart, Barney takes his girlfriend to Moe's, and Homer returns to the Springfield Nuclear Power Plant, where his job had temporarily been covered by a chicken.

-The kids wonder why this is the first time they are hearing the story of Homer's brief time as a best-selling artist, but Homer puts them to bed, offering to answer their questions another time.
-Looking fondly at their album cover, Homer calls Skinner, Apu and Barney to arrange a reunion.
-The next day, the reunited group perform "Baby on Board" on the roof of Moe's.
-Pedestrians stop and listen to their comeback concert, including Harrison, who dismissively remarks, "It's been done", and Wiggum prepares to take revenge on his former bandmates by releasing tear gas into the crowd.
+Bart and Lisa ask several more questions about Homer's time in the Be Sharps, but he sends them to bed without giving them answers.
+Feeling nostalgic, Homer calls Skinner, Apu, and Barney.
+The next day, the Be Sharps perform "Baby on Board" on the roof of Moe's.
+Pedestrians stop and listen to the performance, including Harrison, who dismissively remarks, "It's been done," and Wiggum, who prepares to release tear gas on his former bandmates.